devonbacon/blog/scaling-frontend-state-2.md

 Devon Coleman | Published 7/11/25

-There are two distinct classes of state typically encountered when buildng a sufficiently-complex FE webapp.
+There are two distinct classes of state typically encountered when building a sufficiently-complex FE webapp.

 ## Synced state